ItsYasiru/personal-site/README.md

   </h3>
   <p>
     Most of the projects i handled/contributed are not open source as the owner/me of the project is not comfortable with sharing the source code.
     There are few projects where the work result is visible.
-Looking forward to contribute Python projects.
+Looking forward to contribute Python projects and fill this table up.
   </p>
   <table>
     <tr>